 This is a college transfer course in which the following topics are presented: a study of composition in conjunction with appropriate literary selections, with frequent theme assignments to reinforce effective writing.
 A review of standard usage and the basic techniques of research are also presented.

-Prerequisite(s)......
-ENG-032 OR writing sample placement and RDG-032 OR acceptable placement test scores
+Prerequisite(s).....
+ENG-032 or writing sample placement and RDG-032 or acceptable placement test score

 ENG-102 English Composition II